svip-lab/ShanghaiTechRGBDSyn/README.md

 ## Data Collector
 The usage is the same as [GCC-CL](https://github.com/gjy3035/GCC-CL).

 This part will be updated on Feb 2022 since the windows computer is not in hand.
 It is easy to implement it based on GCC-CL.
-You can submit new issues if you have any questions.
+You can submit issues if you have any questions.

 ## Data Labeler
 Change generated source file path and run `python main.py` in [Labeler](Labeler/main.py).